 Law nr.
-23/2018, of 5 June, which implements the EU Private Enforcement Directive, confers binding evidentiary value (in the form of a non-rebuttable presumption) on final decisions adopted by the Authority or on final judicial rulings on appeal, regarding the existence, nature, duration and material, personal and territorial scope of an antitrust infringement for the purposes of a followon damage action.
+23/2018, of 5 June, which implements the EU Private Enforcement Directive, confers binding evidentiary value (in the form of a non-rebuttable presumption) on final decisions adopted by the Authority or on final judicial rulings on appeal.
+Such binding evidentiary value concerns the existence, the nature, the duration and the material, personal and territorial scope of an antitrust infringement for the purposes of a follow-on damage action.
 In addition, final decisions or rulings by competition authorities or courts of other Member States are given a qualified evidentiary value (in the form of a rebuttable presumption) regarding the existence, nature, duration and material, personal and territorial scope of an antitrust infringement for the purposes of a follow-on damage action.